sambaneko/gbl-notebook/README.md

 I haven't thoroughly tested other languages, and the interface text will remain in English.

-In the `src/game-data/languages` directory, there is also an example file named `English_patch.txt`.
+In the `src/game-data/languages` directory, there is also a file named `English_patch.txt`.
 For whatever reason, not all translatable resources have a corresponding entry in the language files.
 To accomodate this, you can use this patch file to add any missing resource/text pairs; after doing so, rerun the parser.

 ## Acknowledgements